monome/docs/norns/help.md

 ```bash
 magick convert /Users/dndrks/Downloads/mlr.png -gamma 1.25 -filter point -resize 400% -gravity center -background black -extent 120% /Users/dndrks/Downloads/mlr.png
 ```

-## what are the audio input/output hardware specs? <a name="audio-specs"></a>

-**Codec**

-The audio codec is a CS4720.

-The codec is externally clocked with a crystal (for no jitter), and the sample rate is fixed at 48k.

-**Inputs**

-The input jacks are configured for balanced or unbalanced.
-Input impedance is 10k.

-**Outputs**

-The output jacks are configured for balanced or unbalanced.
-Output impedance is 590 ohm.

-Output from the codec is connected to the headphone driver as well.

-**Headphone driver**

-The headphone driver is a TPA6130A2.
-Volume is controlled via i2c with a simple protocol, so no driver is necessary, though I think one exists.

-The i2c lines are connected to i2c0.

-## can I plug modular signals into norns directly? <a name="modular-levels"></a>

-NO! norns (both stock and shield) has line-level inputs only -- sending modular signals, which run very hot, through these inputs may result in damage.
-Please attenuate your modular signals before sending them into norns with an interface module like [Intellijel's Audio Interface](https://www.modulargrid.net/e/intellijel-audio-interface-ii).

 ## additional a's to faq's <a name="faq"></a>